 - Put a large table cloth on the desk, the thicker the better, preferably wool.
 Just keep in mind to not use those cheap wools which is almost disintegrating as the small pieces of wood might end up in your devices

-- And there you go you have a recording desk which does not produce any echo and will absorb most of the vibrations caused by you or by your equipment.
+- And there you go you have a recording desk that does not produce any echo and will absorb most of the vibrations caused by you or by your equipment.

 PC or laptop